-- At least 4 weeks prior to sending your survey, determine who your point person on the DOHMH side will be.
+- At least 4 weeks prior to sending your survey, determine who your point person on at DOHMH will be.
 This is most often the program manager with whom you work on contract deliverables.
 That person can help you determine how to

 - 1. send out the survey,

 - 2. answer questions about items,

 - 3. develop FAQs and post them (or send them to the respondent point(s) of contact) and

 - 4. monitor the response rate.

-- Determine who your points of contact are among the respondents (facility, network, clinic or organization side).
+- Determine who your points of contact are among the respondents (facility, network, clinic or organization).
 Get a clear and correct list of their contact information.

 - At least 2 weeks prior to when you plan to send the survey, send these points of contact a message describing

-- 1. the survey,
+- 1. the survey purpose,

-- 2. why you are sending it,
+- 2. how the survey relates to preparedness response or recovery,

+- 3. what you plan to do with the results

-- 3. who needs to respond,
+- 4. who needs to respond,

+- 5. how respondents' information and responses are protected,

-- 4. how long it will likely take to complete,
+- 6. how long it will likely take to complete it,

-- 5. when they will get the survey and
+- 7. when they will get the survey and

-- 6. when it is due.
+- 8. when it is due.

 You may ask for a list of respondents' emails or if the point of contact wishes to distribute (and monitor) the survey themselves.
 It is a good practice to include a PDF version of the survey in this communication with your points of contact and stress it should be used to gather the best group of respondents together to answer the survey.
-It can also be used to see the progression of questions and plan for the responses to each.
+The PDF can also be used to see the progression of questions and plan for the responses to each.

-- One week prior to launching the survey, test your survey on handheld devices, such as mobile phones to leverage the flexibility respondents may wish have in answering when they cannot access a computer. - On the day of the survey launch, send the survey.
+- One week prior to launching the survey, test your survey on handheld devices, such as mobile phones or tablets, to leverage the flexibility respondents may wish to have in answering when they cannot access a computer. - On the day of the survey launch, send the survey.
 Send both the link and the PDF so respondents can share the PDF and get answers from colleagues and so they can see all the questions at once.
 (Often online survey tools are paginated and prevent respondents from getting a sense of the whole survey.)
 Send the same information as above in 7b and c. - A week before the survey is due check the response rate and communicate with your point of contact about getting more respondents to complete the survey. - After the due date, permitted this is possible, ask your point of contact to see if more respondents can answer.